-The University is a member of and is fully accredited by the:
+The university is a member of and is fully accredited by the:

-- Accreditation Board for Engineering and Technology (B.S. in Computer Science) - American Association of Family and Consumer Science (B.S. in Family & Consumer Science) American Chemical Society (B.S. in Chemistry) - Association to Advance Collegiate Schools of Business (B.S. in Accounting, B.B.A. in Business Administration, B.S. in Finance, B.A. in Marketing, B.A. in Management, B.S. in Supply Chain Management M.B.A.) - Commission on Accreditation of Athletic Training Education (B.S. in Athletic Training) - Commission on Collegiate Nursing Education (B.S. and MSN in Nursing) - Council for Accreditation of Counseling and Related Educational Programs (M.Ed. in Counselor Education) - Council on Academic Accreditation in Audiology and Speech-Language Pathology (M.S. in Communication Sciences & Disorders) - Council on Social Work Education (B.A. in Social Work) - National Association of Industrial Technology (A.A.S. and B.S. in Industrial Technology) - National Association of Schools of Music (B.M. and M.Mus. in Music) - National Council for Accreditation of Teacher Education (Ed.D. in Éducational Leadership; M.Ed. in Curriculum & Instruction; M.Ed. in Educational Technology Leadership; M.Ed. in Educational Leadership; M.Ed. in Counselor Education; M.Ed. in Special Education; B.S. in Elementary Education; B.A. in English Education; B.A. in Social Studies Education; B.S. in Health & Physical Education; B.S. in Elementary Education & Special Education; B.S. in Middle School Education & Special Education) - National Association of Schools of Art and Design (B.A.
+- Accreditation Board for Engineering and Technology (B.S. in Computer Science) - American Association of Family and Consumer Science (B.S. in Family & Consumer Science) - American Chemical Society (B.S. in Chemistry) - Association to Advance Collegiate Schools of Business (B.S. in Accounting, B.B.A. in Business Administration, B.S. in Finance, B.A. in Marketing, B.A. in Management, B.S. in Supply Chain Management M.B.A.) - Association of Technology, Management, and Applied Engineering (A.A.S. and B.S. in Industrial Technology) - Commission on Accreditation of Athletic Training Education (B.S. in Athletic Training) - Commission on Collegiate Nursing Education (B.S. and MSN in Nursing) - Council for Accreditation of Counseling and Related Educational Programs (M.Ed. in Counselor Education)

+- Council on Academic Accreditation in Audiology and Speech-Language Pathology (M.S. in Communication Sciences & Disorders) - Council on Social Work Education (B.A. in Social Work) - National Association of Schools of Music (B.M. and M.Mus. in Music) - National Council for Accreditation of Teacher Education (Ed.D. in Educational Leadership; M.Ed. in Curriculum & Instruction; M.Ed. in Educational Technology Leadership; M.Ed. in Educational Leadership; M.Ed. in Counselor Education; M.Ed. in Special Education; B.S. in Early Childhood Education; B.S. in Middle School Education; B.S. in Elementary Education; B.A. in English Education; B.A. in Social Studies Education; B.S. in Health & Physical Education; B.S. in Elementary Education & Special Education; B.S. in Middle School Education; B.S. in Elementary Education & Special Education; B.S. in Middle School Education & Special Education; B.S. in Middle School Education & Special Education; B.S. in Middle School Education & Special Education) - National Association of Schools of Art and Design (B.A.
 Art)